Signed in as:

-Take a look at our Adoptable Animals, click on any image to submit an electronic adoption application.
-Do not see an animal you are interested in but still want to submit an application - scroll to the bottom of the Adoptable Animals page and submit a general dog or cat adoption application.
+Do not see an animal you are interested in but still want to submit an application - simply complete a general dog or cat application.
+These applications are available on the Adoptable Dogs and Adoptable Cats pages.

 Once your application is submitted, please give us 3-4 business days for processing and then call our office to follow up (707) 485-0123.

 In most cases, yes.
-We actually prefer for you to take your new pet home that day so that he/she can start being part of your family!
+If you and your pet are a good match, we actually prefer for you to take your new pet home that day so that he/she can start being part of your family!
 It’s a good idea to have some things ready for your new pet such as bedding, food, bowls, and toys before you officially adopt a pet.
 That way, when you fall in love with the right dog or cat, you will be ready.

 Sometimes, our adopters are unable to take home their dog or cat the same day.
 This can be due to a few different factors, including requiring meet-and-greets between resident dogs, additional training requirements, and/or medical reasons.
 Our adoption team will let you know during the process if an additional meet is necessary before taking home your new family member!